twidi/streamdeckfs/README.md

 Using names is very useful when you configure your page actions: having `page=spotify` is a lot more meaningful than `page=50` (and it allows reorganizing your pages as you want)

 The `run` command will start with the first page, using page numbers.
 You can change that by passing the page argument: `--page PAGE` (or `-p PAGE`) with `PAGE` being the number or name of an available page.

+## Option "overlay"

+The `overlay` flag allows opening the page as an overlay over the current one.
+The keys defined on the new page will be displayed, and for the others, the keys from the current page will be displayed with a black overlay and all events deactivated.
+It's like a "modal" on a website.

+It must be defined like this:

+- `overlay` or `overlay=true` to have the page displayed as an overlay
+- `overlay=false` to have the new page hiding the current one, including non defined keys that will then be black

+Examples:

+- `PAGE_50;overlay` or `PAGE=50;overlay=true` will make the page number 50 open as an overlay
+- `PAGE_50;overlay=false` or `PAGE_50` will make the page number 50 open without any key of the current page being visible

 # References